ssachan675-cpu/gravix247-legal/terms-of-service.md

 - An Answer Library feature allowing you to scan and store your own handwritten answers
 - Bookmarks, performance analytics, and search

-Some features and Content are provided free of charge ("**Free Content**"), while others may require a one-time payment to unlock ("**Paid Content**"), as described in Section 7.
+Some features and Content are provided free of charge ("**Free Content**"), while others require a **paid subscription** to unlock ("**Paid Content**"), as described in Section 7.
 We may add, modify, suspend, or discontinue any feature or Free Content at any time, with or without notice, as described in Section 14.
-We will not permanently remove or materially degrade Paid Content you have already purchased without providing reasonable notice and, where practicable, a comparable alternative — except where required for legal, security, or technical reasons beyond our control.
+We will not permanently remove or materially degrade Paid Content during a subscription period you have already paid for without providing reasonable notice and, where practicable, a comparable alternative — except where required for legal, security, or technical reasons beyond our control.

 ---